Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 - End-to-end iterations test whether that chain actually works on real data.
 - The target from drawing backwards acts as your north star throughout iterations.
 - Each iteration validates or refines the steps that drawing backwards identified.
-- Use both: drawing backwards reveals what to build, while end-to-end iterations prove it works and lets you test it incrementally.
+- Use both: drawing backwards reveals what to build, while end-to-end iterations prove it works and let you test it incrementally.

 ### Summary: End-to-End Iterations